Danny Porte: Career Debut with Glasgow Warriors

 Porte began his professional career with Glasgow Warriors in 1996.
 He was on the bench for Glasgow's European Conference match against Montferrand on 19 October 1996 as well as for Glasgow's game against Newport RFC on 28 October 1996.
-He came off the bench for Glasgow in their Heineken Cup home match against London Wasps during the Season 1997-98.
+He came off the bench for Glasgow in their Heineken Cup home match against London Wasps during the Season 1997–98.
 At the time, Porte was also playing for amateur side Glasgow Academicals before they merged with Glasgow High Kelvinside to form Glasgow Hawks.
 In 1998, he joined Watsonians RFC. and then played for Waterloo in 2000 before seeking to transition to a career in teaching.

 Exeter University and Teacher Training

-With a Sports scholarship, Porte attended Exeter University between 2000-2004 as a mature student studying for a 4 year degree in Physical Education, Exercise and Sports Science with a Postgraduate Certificate in Education (PGCE).
+With a Sports scholarship, Porte attended Exeter University between 2000 and 2004 as a mature student studying for a 4-year degree in Physical Education, Exercise and Sports Science with a Postgraduate Certificate in Education (PGCE).
 Porte naturally played rugby at university and was in the winning team in the British University Sports Association final against Northumbria University at Twickenham.
 At Exeter, he also played for Exeter Chiefs gaining over 100 caps for the club.
 In 2004, after graduating, Porte initially registered as a teacher with Devon County Council but secured appointments overseas in the Cayman Islands, in 2006, and, later, in France.